dm-p/dm-p.github.io/_posts/2020-04-08-no-code-custom-visuals-with-small-multiples.md

 There are currently 20 DHBs in New Zealand - each value of DHB becomes a category, which in turn produces a chart with the same ranges (Date) and values (# Cumulative Cases) for their axes.

-Without spending a huge amount of time staring at it, we can easily see that some DHBs started reporting cases quite a way before others, some currently have a much slower rate of growth than others.
+Without spending a huge amount of time staring at it, we can easily see that some DHBs started reporting cases quite a way before others, and some currently have a much slower rate of growth than others.

 ----
 # How Can I Make these Myself?